NL EN

 DRAIN: Dutch Romanian Alcohol policy Implementation Network (www.drain-project.eu)

-DRAIN is funded by the Dutch Ministry of Foreign Affairs, Department of Matra.
-Romania has no tradition of alcohol policy, while drinking (illegal) alcohol is embedded in the culture.
-In addition to the enforcement of laws and regulations, it is therefore a need for politicians, policy makers and citizens to be aware of the dangers of drinking alcohol.
-In the Romanian city of Piteşti a model for effective local alcohol policy is developed.
-The results will be recorded in a manual, that shall be distributed under Romanian municipalities.
+DRAIN (2007-2010) was funded by the Dutch Ministry of Foreign Affairs, Department of Matra.
+Romania had no tradition of alcohol policy, while drinking (illegal) alcohol is embedded in the culture.
+In addition to the enforcement of laws and regulations, it was therefore a need for politicians, policy makers and citizens to be aware of the dangers of drinking alcohol.
+In the Romanian city of Piteşti a model for effective local alcohol policy was developed.
+The results are recorded in a manual, that has been distributed under Romanian municipalities.

 ELSA : Enforcement of national Laws and Self-regulation on advertising and marketing of Alcohol (www.stap.nl) .